jimdigriz/opcodevm/README.md

  * 'analysis' tool where all opcode implementations are tested and the fastest is picked for future runs
  * as well as the `init()` function in a plugin, need a `cleanup()` hook too (OpenCL leaves crap everywhere)
- * support more that the two deep ('accelerated' and 'regular') op chains, might want to cycle through them to deal with alignment bits (maybe better to just guarentee alignment though?)
+ * support more that the two deep ('accelerated' and 'regular') op chains, might want to cycle through them to deal with alignment bits (maybe better to just guarantee alignment though?)
  * need to check in each op for any alignment needs, as after an offset change things might mis-aligned
- * implement scatter gatter vector support (needed for datagram payloads)
+ * implement scatter gather vector support (needed for datagram payloads)
  * input sources
      * embedded HTTP
      * [`AF_PACKET` with `mmap()`](https://www.kernel.org/doc/Documentation/networking/packet_mmap.txt)
      * `NFQUEUE` over `mmap()`
- * think about a slower low latency option suitable for realtime streaming data (NAPI-esque)
+ * think about a slower low latency option suitable for real time streaming data (NAPI-esque)
  * actual client/server, rather than hard coded files and programs
  * add a `PIPELINE` environment variable to add [instruction pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining) to be used where there is [SMT](https://en.wikipedia.org/wiki/Simultaneous_multithreading) support
-     * as an instruction is working through the dataset, the next instruction is being simulateously processed
+     * as an instruction is working through the dataset, the next instruction is being simultaneously processed
      * I suspect trailing the leading instruction by a L1 cache line size will be needed, plus to keep locality between those threads
      * insert a leading instruction to the program that uses [`__builtin_prefetch()`/Software Prefetching](https://lwn.net/Articles/255364/)
      * for the non-SMT case, can we use `-fprefetch-loop-arrays` or `__builtin_prefetch()` trivially without complicating the code with a pile of conditionals?